 Due to the diversification of food thickeners and the variation of gel properties, a single thickener or binary compound thickener can no longer achieve satisfactory results, and more and more studies on the application of multifunctional compounding in jelly production have been conducted.

-Three preferred ratios were also given in this study, which were:
+Three preferred ratios were also given in this study, which was:

 - Combination of konjac gum + xanthan gum + carrageenan.

 - Combination of konjac gum + sodium alginate + carrageenan